AmazeeLabs/ajaxification/README.md

 ## TODO

 1. Provide the default styles for the AJAX indicatior.
+1. Merge body classes, but remove "page-*" before the merge.
 1. Fill "How Drupal AJAX is used" section in the README.
 1. Provide an admin UI which will simple implement the `ajaxification_configurations` hook.